Otto Braided Hair, Jr. (Northern Cheyenne)

 Otto is an enrolled member of the Northern Cheyenne Tribe, Lame Deer, Montana.
 A Traditional Leader with an inherent responsibility to protect and preserve Cheyenne life ways, he has over twenty years involvement in consultations with tribal, State and Federal agencies in the National designations of various tribal historic sites.
 Otto is a descendant of the 1864 Sand Creek Massacre, and has played a leading role in the formation of the Sand Creek Massacre National Historic Site, opened in 2007 and administered by the National Park Service.
 Otto has had nearly twenty years of involvement with Chief Dull Knife College; as a student, served on the board as a member and a Chair, and is now serving on the College’s Fund Board – a sub-committee for fundraising and investment.
 Currently, Otto serves as a Director of the Northern Cheyenne Fire Department, and a consultant to the Tribe’s Advisory Committee on Renewable Energy.

-Chéri is a descendant of the Mi’Kmaq Tribe of Northern Maine and the Canadian Maritimes.
+Chéri is a descendant of the Mi’Kmaq Tribe of what is now Northern Maine and the Canadian Maritimes.
 Her experience in the fields of renewable energy and environmental sustainability spans two decades and multiple sectors, including Private, Public, Higher Education, NGO, and within tribal communities.
-She founded Covenant Solar Initiative in 2017, driven by the desire to honor her own Native American heritage by leveraging her knowledge to bring the life-changing economic and environmental benefits of solar to struggling indigenous communities within the United States.
+She founded Covenant Tribal Solar Initiative in 2016, driven by the desire to honor her own Native American heritage by leveraging her knowledge to bring the life-changing economic and environmental benefits of solar to struggling indigenous communities within the United States.
 Prior to founding Covenant Solar Initiative, Chéri was leading Workforce Strategy for Tesla, Inc., following her tenure as Head of Workforce and Training Development for SolarCity.
-Since 2015, Chéri has managed or advised in the development, funding and project management of over 3MW of solar on Native American reservations, Including projects on the Standing Rock Sioux, Northern Cheyenne, and Navajo Reservations.
+Since 2015, Chéri has played a part in over 4MW of solar development on Native American reservations.

 From 2009 until joining SolarCity in 2015, Chéri was in private practice, providing solar workforce consulting, curriculum development, and project management services to colleges, universities, and governments, including the Interstate Renewable Energy Council, New York State Energy Research & Development Authority, and served as an advisor for the following United State Department of Energy SunShot initiatives: Solar Ready Veterans, Solar Instructor Training Network, and Solar Career Map.
 From 2005 through 2009, Chéri served as Director of Education & International Workforce Development for the American Council On Renewable Energy (ACORE), where she developed and managed ACORE’s corporate, educational, and citizen-outreach programs, including the Higher Education Committee on Renewable Energy, and green workforce programs, on an international level.